leangjia/blender_docs/trunk/blender_docs/manual/physics/soft_body/settings/solver.rst

 Helpers
 =======

-These settings allow you to control how Blender will react (deform) the soft body once it either gets close to or actually intersects (cuts into) another collision object on the same layer.
+These settings control how the soft body will react (deform) once it either gets close to or actually intersects (cuts into) another collision object on the same layer.

 Choke